Sachintha125/RNN-for-proteins/README.md

  * Clone this repository.
  * Install required libraries.
  * Place your FASTA file(s) in the same directory as the script.
- * Run the script using the command line.
+ * Run the Predictor.py using the command line.

 ### Output:
   The script will output the classification results for each protein sequence in the FASTA file(s).